vuejs/vuepress/docs/default-theme-config/README.md

 }
 ```

-### Disabling the Navbar
+### Disable the Navbar

-You can disable the navbar on a specific page with `YAML front matter`:
+You can disable the navbar for a specific page via `YAML front matter`:

 ``` yaml
 ---